Charans97/flink/README.md

 Setup
-    1. Write a docker compose file for FlinkSQL, postgres, kafka, zookeeper, connect , and schema registry.
+    - Write a docker compose file for FlinkSQL, postgres, kafka, zookeeper, connect , and schema registry.
-    2. Setup a datagen source connector with the schema defined in purchase-schema.avsc
+    - Setup a datagen source connector with the schema defined in purchase-schema.avsc

-1. purchase-schema.avsc
+-purchase-schema.avsc

 ```bash
  {